exposit/pythia-oracle/README.md

-### Be sure to make a separate back up of your saves folder before upgrading to a new version!!!
-### This update rewrites the core routine and changes how editing is handled significantly. ^^^

 ### Pythia-Oracle 1.4.0

 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).
-A basic guide is in this repository, in [help.md](https://github.com/exposit/pythia-oracle/blob/master/HELP.md).
+A guide is in this repository, in [help.md](https://github.com/exposit/pythia-oracle/blob/master/HELP.md).

 Table of Contents
 =================